Huang-Libo/Notebook/Ruby/Homebrew/ManPage.md

 With `--verbose` or `--debug`, many commands print extra debugging information.
 Note that these options should only appear after a command.

-Some command behaviour can be customised with environment variables; see the [ENVIRONMENT](#environment) section.
+Some command behaviour can be customized with environment variables; see the [ENVIRONMENT](#environment) section.

 ### `install` *`formula`*

 Install *`formula`*.

 *`formula`* is usually the name of the formula to install, but it has other syntaxes which are listed in the [SPECIFYING FORMULAE](#specifying-formulae) section.

 ### `uninstall` *`formula`*